MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplicationSynchronizationJob.md

     - `[Value <Int64?>]`: Value.
   - `[TroubleshootingUrl <String>]`: In the event of an error, the URL with the troubleshooting steps for the issue.

-SYNCHRONIZATIONJOBSETTINGS <IMicrosoftGraphKeyValuePair\[]>: Settings associated with the job.
+SYNCHRONIZATIONJOBSETTINGS <IMicrosoftGraphKeyValuePair[]>: Settings associated with the job.
 Some settings are inherited from the template.
   - `[Name <String>]`: Name for this key-value pair
   - `[Value <String>]`: Value for this key-value pair

-## RELATED LINKS

 ## RELATED LINKS